salmon: A Symbolic Linear Regression Package for Python: Model building and fitting

 \begin{CodeInput} >>> simple_model.plot() \end{CodeInput}

 Notice that the line of code above produces a scatterplot of the data in black, with the fitted regression line superimposed in red (Figure~\ref{simple_plot_no_conf}).
-To produce the same plot from a model that was fit in \code{scikit-learn} or \code{statsmodels}, we would have had to first create a grid of ``test'' $x$ values, use the fitted model to predict the value of the response at each of those $x$ values, and then plot these predictions as a line using \code{matplotlib}.
+To produce a similar plot from a model that was fit in \pkg{R}, \pkg{scikit-learn}, or \pkg{statsmodels}, we would have had to first create a grid of ``test'' $x$ values, use the fitted model to predict the value of the response at each of those $x$ values, and then plot these predictions as a line using some plotting library.

-Confidence and prediction intervals can be added to any model visualization, by passing the desired error rate $\alpha$ (so that the confidence level is $1 - \alpha$) to arguments \code{confidence_band=} or \code{prediction_band=} in \code{.plot()}:
+Confidence and prediction intervals can be added to any model visualization, by passing the desired error rate $\alpha$ (so that the confidence level is $1 - \alpha$) to arguments \code{confidence_band=} or \code{prediction_band=} in \code{.plot()}: \begin{CodeInput} >>> alpha_val = 0.05 >>> simple_model.plot(confidence_band=alpha_val) \end{CodeInput}